ngti/scc-static-app/README.md

 ## Usage Instructions

+The page is meant for Swiss Climate Challenge mobile clients (iOS and Android) and replaces the web application that provides the application UI.

+- **Location**: The page is accessed at [app.swissclimatechallenge.ch](https://app.swissclimatechallenge.ch/).
-- **Languages**: By default, the page will display in English.
+- **Languages**: By default, the page will display in English, or in the browsers preferred language if it matches the languages available.
 The mobile client app can pass the language code (`userLang`) in the URL to override this.
   - Example: `https://app.swissclimatechallenge.ch/?userLang=de` will display the German version of the page.

 ## Local Development